 - 1/2 teaspoon baking powder

 - Additional sugar

 - Preheat oven to 350°.
-In a large bowl, cream butter, shortening and sugar until light and fluffy.
-Add egg and vanilla; mix well.
-Combine flour, baking powder and baking soda; gradually add to creamed mixture.
+Cream butter, shortening and sugar until light and fluffy.
+Beat in egg and vanilla.
+In another bowl, whisk flour, baking powder and baking soda; gradually beat into creamed mixture.

 - Shape into 1-in. balls.
-Roll in sugar.
-Place on greased baking sheet; flatten with a glass.
-Bake 10-12 minutes or until set.
-Remove to wire racks to cool completely.
+Roll in additional sugar.
+Place on greased baking sheets; flatten with a glass.
+Bake until set, 10-12 minutes.
+Remove to wire racks to cool.
 Yield: 5 dozen.

 "I haven't made these yet but I wouldn't use shortening for sugar cookies.
 It should be all butter as far as I'm concerned.
 But the rest of the ingredients are fine."